 - First-degree relatives of people with celiac disease (parent, child, sibling)

 There are several serologic (blood) tests available that screen for celiac disease antibodies, but the most commonly used is called a tTG-IgA test.
-If test results suggest celiac disease, your physician will recommend a biopsy of your small intestine to confirm the diagnosis.
+For this test to work, you must be consuming gluten.
+If blood test results suggest celiac disease, your physician will recommend a biopsy of your small intestine to confirm the diagnosis.

 A diagnosis can be reached by undergoing an endoscopic biopsy.
 This procedure is performed by a gastroenterologist and is an outpatient procedure.
 A biopsy is taken of the small intestine, which is then analyzed to see if there is any damage consistent with celiac disease.
 The diagnosis may be confirmed when improvement is seen while on a gluten-free diet.